tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-19-e2eAngularJSTests_protractorBasicSetUp.md

 	allScriptsTimeout:  30000
 	};
 ```
-In this example the parameter seleniumServerJar is used to start the Selenium Server through Protractor.
-The folder  _tests_  will be executed.
+In this example the folder  _tests_  will be executed.
 The file that contains all of the tests is _hello_world.js_ and it is inside the  _tests_  folder.
 These tests are going to run against the Chrome browser due the capabilities parameter that is setup with the browserName attribute as '_chrome_'.
 The timeout to run each test is 30 seconds.

 To run the  _config_  file, simply run the command protractor passing  _config.js_  as the parameter.
 Protractor will run it following the instructions passed in the  _config_  file.

-However, we will get the following error message, as the  _hello_world.js_  file doesn't exist yet.
+### **Step 3 - Creating tests**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcxMjEwODIxLC0xNTAzNDg2MDI5LC0yOT
-UxNjU2OTYsLTE1MDM0ODYwMjksNzMwOTk4MTE2LDU4MzYwNjEz
-N119
+eyJoaXN0b3J5IjpbMjAzMDE4NDQzNCwtMTUwMzQ4NjAyOSwtMj
+k1MTY1Njk2LC0xNTAzNDg2MDI5LDczMDk5ODExNiw1ODM2MDYx
+MzddfQ==
 -->